 Many nights throughout the holiday season, singers and musicians lend their talents to make the Longwood experience even more joyful.

-The Olde Towne Carolers, who look like they just stepped out of a Victorian storybook, stroll through the outdoor gardens from Wednesday through Sunday in December.
-The Galena Brass band also entertains visitors with traditional and contemporary music between Christmas and New Year’s Eve.
+The Olde Towne Carolers, who look like they just stepped out of a Victorian storybook, stroll through the outdoor gardens most nights from November 28-December 31.
+The Galena Brass band also entertains visitors with traditional and contemporary music between December 26 and New Year’s Eve.
 Every night, the grand organ in the Ballroom provides live music 5:00-8:00pm, and recorded songs play during other afternoon and evening hours.

 Hello my name is Amy Brown, I am a Sunday School teacher.
 That is very interested in bringing my Sunday class and church to see you.
 Can you please help me with planning.
 What time.
 Day would be the best.
 From live music to light shows.
 Also do you have group rates, can I buy dinner tickets ahead?